• Skip to primary navigation

 Soups, stews, and hummus all benefit from their smooth texture.

-Though different in flavor, both black and white chickpeas have something in common.
+Different in flavor, both black and white chickpeas have something in common - see extract vs flavor explanation for how flavor sources and intensities compare.

 They are rich in protein and fiber, perfect for plant-based diets.